 You should talk to a professional to determine what caused the flood as well as what steps can be taken to prevent another from happening.

-Dealing With Basement Floods
+Dealing With Basement Floods in Edmonton

 Basement floods can be an absolute nightmare but, the quicker you deal with the problem, the less devastation you will face in the end.
 Following these steps can help mitigate costly issues.